Aggio98/llm_coder_bot/README.md

 # What This App Does

-This application connects to AI language models so users can chat with or use AI features inside the app.
+This application connects to AI language models so users can ask it coding questions or even ask to build apps.

 The app can use: